Idaho State Police adds patrols to university campus as school holds vigil for 4 students killed in unsolved stabbings

-Several hundred people are attending the vigil on the campus of 9,000 students to commemorate the victims: Ethan Chapin, 20; Kaylee Goncalves, 21; Xana Kernodle, 20; and Madison Mogen, 21.
+Several hundred people attended the vigil on the campus of 9,300 students to commemorate the victims: Ethan Chapin, 20; Kaylee Goncalves, 21; Xana Kernodle, 20; and Madison Mogen, 21.

 Several family members spoke about their loved ones.